Photography Booking Pipeline Planner

 Building a Sustainable Photography Business

-The Math Behind Bookings: Your income isn't random—it's predictable if you track the right numbers.
-Know your inquiry volume, response time (aim for under 2 hours), consultation show rate, and booking conversion.
+The Math Behind Bookings: Your income is more predictable when you track inquiry volume, response time, consultation show rate, and booking conversion.
 Small improvements at each stage compound significantly.

-Editing: The Silent Profit Killer: Many new photographers price based on shoot time, then spend 4x that time editing.
-If your $300 portrait session takes 8 total hours, you're making $37.50/hr before expenses.
-Factor in gear, software, marketing, and taxes—the real number is worse.
+Editing: The Silent Profit Killer: Many new photographers price around shoot time, then spend 4x that time editing.
+A $300 session that takes 8 total hours is $37.50/hr before expenses, software, marketing, and taxes.

-Capacity vs. Goal Mismatch: If your income goal requires 15 weekend sessions per month but you only have 8 available weekends, the math doesn't work.
-This planner surfaces these constraints before you commit to unsustainable goals.
+Capacity vs. Goal Mismatch: If your income goal requires 15 weekend sessions per month but you only have 8 available weekends, the math does not work.
+This planner surfaces those constraints early.

 Common Questions